 There are no words to explain the devastating grief that washes over you after a complex loss like suicide; it’s as unpredictable and relentless as waves crashing over the seashore.
 I wrestled with the never-ending questions and the monstrous-of-all questions, “why?”
-I broke time and time again over the feeling that I somehow failed … Read more...
+I broke time and time again over the … Read more...

 If I had to describe myself in one word, it would be fighter.
 Throughout my whole journey I have had to fight day in and day out to find happiness.
 I have had to fight for the one thing I have always wanted the most, full recovery.

 For those who don’t know me, here is my story

 I’ve always had insecurities and struggles–the biggest was separation anxiety from my mom.